|No no no. That's WOW.|

 That's all we're really trying for in this life anyway, right?
 If it turns out that raising a family brings you more happiness than writing eight hours a day in a boiler room apartment, then do that!
 Too many people lose sleep over some unfulfilled desire just because that was their childhood dream, but they've long since found other aspects of life more fulfilling.
 My mother dreamed of being a published author when she was young, but ended up writing internal policy for a bank when she discovered what really brought her joy in life was her family.

 Of course now she lives vicariously through you by telling me to write BDSM erotica, and not noticing that you take a shower with steel wool every time she does so.

 Please shut up, evil italics voice.
 Please...

-This is why I often turn down certain kinds of freelance work or advice about where to find writing gigs.
+This is why I often turn down certain kinds of freelance work or advice about where to find writing gigs–even good paying ones.
 It's not that I'm too good for them.
 I certainly don't think they would be pointless or that I wouldn't grow as a writer from the experience.
 It's just that once I've done web content for twenty or so articles, I'm pretty sure I'm not going to have much trouble imagining how the 21st will go.
 I want to write novels and mediocre blogs about the thing I love in this world.
-I want that even more than Ben and Jerry's--even more than a scoop each of Peanut Butter Cup and Chunky Monkey.

 Everyone has to balance their ambitions and hopes and dreams against the reality of their lives.
 If you're the breadwinner for a family of six, I'm not suggesting you quit your job to chase rainbows.
-But what I can tell you is if you want to be a writer of some specific kind, don't hedge your bets.
-Don't play it safe.
-Make every choice count and design your talents to be the best writer of that type that you can be.
+But what I can tell you is that you can easily lose years because you went for that "armor."